zlodes/php-prometheus-client-laravel/README.md

 ### Register a route for the metrics controller

 Your application is responsible for metrics route registration.
-There is a ready to use [controller](src/Http/MetricsExporterController.php).
+There is a [controller](src/Http/MetricsExporterController.php) ready to use.
 You can configure groups, middleware or prefixes as you want.

 Example: